2018 Czech presidential election debates: Charles University debate

 The first debate was held on 8 November 2017 at Charles University.
 Jiří Drahoš, Michal Horáček, Marek Hilšer, Jiří Hynek, Pavel Fischer, Petr Hannig and Mirek Topolánek participated in the debate.
 Miloš Zeman refused to participate and instead went to Olomouc region to meet with citizens.
 According to Hospodářské noviny, Topolánek and Hilšer seemed as the most civil candidates.
 Audience was allowed to vote who they like the most.
 Everyone had 3 plus votes and 1 minus vote.
 Drahoš had 333 votes, Hilšer 227 votes, Horáček 176 votes, Fischer 128 votes, Topolánek 36 votes, Hynek minus 12 votes, Hannig minus 266 votes.

-Hilšer stated that he doesn't want a president who was involved with dirty politics in past years.
+Hilšer stated that he does not want a president who was involved with dirty politics in past years.
 Topolánek stated that his candidacy is caused by the current political situation.
 Horáček stated he would disinfect Prague Castle if he is elected.
 Moderator then mentioned Drahoš's attack against Topolánek.
-Drahoš stated that he isn't scared of Topolánek and stated that he will most likely explain this to Topolánek.
+Drahoš stated that he is not scared of Topolánek and stated that he will most likely explain this to Topolánek.
 Topolánek answered that "it was either written by a woman or PR Mage.
 I forgave Professor whether I ever took it seriously."
 Topolánek was asked if he is a candidate.
 He mentioned that speculations that his candidacy might be invalid are purposeful.
 He stated that president should be a strong persona and know the ropes in politics.
 He mentioned his experiences.
-He also stated that he wouldn't pardon his former associate Marek Dalík.
+He also stated that he would not pardon his former associate Marek Dalík.
 Drahoš stated that he wants Prague Castle to be open.
 Topolánek mentioned that he was unprepared for the discussion and can say how he feels about things.
 Hynek expressed regrets about Realists failure in 2017 legislative election.
 Topolánek called for defense of Schengen border.
 Drahoš stated that he wants respect for principles.